kevin-labtani/react-native-workshop/To do list/Part2.md

 TouchableOpacity is a wrapper for making views respond properly to touches.
 On press down, the opacity of the wrapped view is decreased, dimming it.

 Then create a function "TodoItem", which has just one prop "props" and export this function by default.
-Now go to the App.js and pass prop item={item} to the <TodoItem /> component.
+Now go to the App.js and pass prop item={item} to the ``` <TodoItem />``` component.
 After return to the todoItem.js and replace "props" with {item}, and now we can use item(todo) inside TodoItem function.

 ### 2.2

-Now make TodoItem function return
+Now add return in TodoItem function with the following code
 ```js
 <TouchableOpacity>
     <View style={styles.item}>